flowchain/wwRPC/README.md

-**wwRPC** is a lightweight and very fast RPC (remote producre call) for IoT device communications.
+**wwRPC** is a lightweight and very fast RPC (remote producre call) for a peer-to-peer IoT network.

 # wwRPC: web-to-web RPC

-wwwRPC uses REST-style RPC operations over WebSocket.
+wwRPC uses REST-style RPC operations over WebSocket for Web of Things.